UnstableDesign/AdaCAD/docs/reference/glossary/system.md

 ## Operations that Use Systems
 Several operations in AdaCAD make use of warp and weft system assignments to arrange interlacements within a draft.
 These include:

-- [`assign drafts to system`](../operations/assign_systems.md) - takes a single draft and assigns it to the cells associated with user-specified warp and weft systems.
+-  <OpLink name='assign_systems' /> takes a single draft and assigns it to the cells associated with user-specified warp and weft systems.
-- [`layer notation`](../operations/notation.md) - leverages [layer notation](./layer-notation.md) to assign drafts to systems such that different groupings of systems form different layers.
+-  <OpLink name='notation' /> leverages [layer notation](./layer-notation.md) to assign drafts to systems such that different groupings of systems form different layers.
+-  <OpLink name='analyzesystem' /> allows you to create a new draft using only a subset of systems in a given draft.

 Other operations will automatically assign different warp or weft systems in their resulting drafts.
 For example:
--  [`interlace wefts`](../operations/interlace.md) will automatically assign each interlaced weft to a different weft system.
+-   <OpLink name='interlace' />  will automatically assign each interlaced weft to a different weft system.
--  [`interlace warps`](../operations/interlacewarps) will automatically assign each interlaced warp to a different warp system.
+-   <OpLink name='interlacewarps' />  will automatically assign each interlaced warp to a different warp system.
--  [`splice in pics`](../operations/splice_in_wefts.md) will automatically assign each spliced weft to a different weft system.
+-   <OpLink name='splice_in_wefts' /> will automatically assign each spliced weft to a different weft system.
--  [`splice in ends`](../operations/splice_in_warps.md) will automatically assign each spliced warp to a different warp system.
+-   <OpLink name='splice_in_warps' /> will automatically assign each spliced warp to a different warp system.